PetrKryslUCSD/Targe2.jl/samples/gallery.md

 """, show = true);
 ```
 <img src=  "rectangle-uniform-finer.png" height=300>

+## Mesh of a rectangle with a circular hole

 We will introduce a hole in the middle of the rectangle, of circular shape and radius 0.75.
 We will also make the elements smaller with a factor of two.
 ```